secure-systems-lab/securesystemslib/README.rst

 <https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29>`_, SHA256, SHA512, etc.
-Cryptography operations are performed via configurable external cryptography libraries (e.g., `cryptography <https://cryptography.io/en/latest/>`_ and `PyNaCl <https://github.com/pyca/pynacl>`_.  securesystemslib is written in Python.
+Cryptography operations are performed via configurable external cryptography libraries (e.g., `cryptography <https://cryptography.io/en/latest/>`_ and `PyNaCl <https://github.com/pyca/pynacl>`_).
 Users may choose from cryptography library options for supported algorithms by modifying their corresponding entries in settings.py.

 The `cryptography <https://cryptography.io/en/latest/>`_ library may be used to generate keys and signatures with the `ECDSA